 - Sewing Equipment

-- Online class on different types of presser feet and needles: The Sewer’s Toolbox: Presser feet and needles
+- An online class on different types of presser feet and needles: The Sewer’s Toolbox: Presser feet and needles

 There’s a great class on Craftsy which shows in detail how to sew with different types of fabrics.
 You can read my review on the class in the post Sewing with Different Fabrics – Top Secrets Revealed.